Sen. Dianne Feinstein announces she won't run for Senate in 2024 - NewsBreak

 Feinstein, who has served California in the U.S. Senate for three decades, was most recently reelected in 2018.
 She is the oldest current U.S. senator, and the longest-serving female senator in U.S. history.

-"Even with a divided Congress, we can still pass bills that will improve lives," Feinstein said in a statement Tuesday.
+"Even with a divided Congress, we can still pass bills that will improve lives," Feinstein said.
 "Each of us was sent here to solve problems.
 That's what I've done for the last 30 years, and that's what I plan to do for the next two years.
 My thanks to the people of California for allowing me to serve them."

-In an off-camera exchange with reporters on Capitol Hill Tuesday after the statement was released, Feinstein was asked about her announcement to not seek reelection.

-"I haven't made that decision," she told reporters.
-"I haven't released anything."

 Last year, Feinstein told the Washington Post she would decline to run for Senate president pro tempore, then the next month, appeared to forget that she had declined the opportunity.